 That will irk some, who might not consider it value for money.
 However, it isn't intended to be a long-winded RPG or brain teaser that will have you scratching your head for weeks.
 It is a sweet, melodic, beautiful tale of a mother and daughter that you interact with.
 In many ways, it is theatre.
 And a fiver for the few hours of pure, innocent entertainment it provides is a darn sight cheaper than buying the Blu-ray of Batman vs Superman, or some other piece of cinematic nonsense.

 And in this age of buying games for PC, PS4 and Xbox One that are ticketed many times higher yet have yielded less, we can forgive Ustwo's pricing strategy for this little gem.

 Monument Valley 2 is as sweet and instantly playable as the first, with a more cohesive story about love and parenting.

-It is one of the few genuine games that understand the medium, providing simple, touch-friendly fun for formats that require simplicity and bite-sized enjoyment.
+It is one of the few genuine games that understands the medium, providing simple, touch-friendly fun for formats that require simplicity and bite-sized enjoyment.

-Yes, £5 seems a lot of money in the app world, but not in the games market.
+It's a stunning sequel, well worth its cover price.
 And there's nary an in-app purchase in sight, so at least you get exactly what you pay for.